nathanhammond/query-string-spec/README.md

 _Please do not open issues against your favorite libraries if they do not happen to pass this test suite._

 There are two ways to run the specification tests.
-The first is to use the built-in harness inside of this repository which were used during the initial ecosystem survey.
+The first is to use the built-in harness inside of this repository which were used during the initial ecosystem survey and write a test adapter.
 The second is to write your own harness and import the tests themselves into your own test suite.

-### Writing an Adapter
+### Writing a Test Adapter

 Your adapter must be invocable with this pattern: